Things to Know About Insuring Chrysler Vehicles

 - Camshaft and Valve Issues: Some models have been found to have issues related to camshafts, lifters, and rocker arms, especially in vehicles equipped with the Pentastar V6 engine.

 What is the Safety Rating of Chrysler?

-The safety ratings of Chrysler vehicles vary depending on the specific model and year.
-However, many Chrysler vehicles have earned high safety ratings from independent safety organizations such as the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
+Chrysler’s safety ratings can vary based on the specific model, year, and the organization conducting the safety tests.
+Two of the most prominent organizations that test vehicle safety in North America are the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).

 Does Chrysler Get Stolen a Lot in Canada?